 Often times, your students with learning disabilities are actually some of your hardest working kids.
 These are the kids that have to work their tails off to reach each and every milestone.
 Sometimes hard work reaps different rewards and rates of growth.
 And, I’m ok with that.
 Try to recognize the work rather than the gaps.

-control their behavior,
+control their behavior, they

 Now, some kids are truly smart enough to manipulate situations, and they ARE in control.
 However, many of the students sitting in our classrooms, cannot control their impulses, emotions, or reactions to peer situations.
 I always try to explain this in relation to my energy level.
 I don’t know about you, but I’m ready to crash by 7:00 on a Friday night.
 I WISH I had the energy level of my four year old.
 But, I don’t.
 There isn’t anything I can do to change that.